itkhanz/Cypress-Framework/README.md

 ---

+## Configurarion

+* Register with a new user on the website.
+* Save the login credentials for registered user under `cypress/fixtures/users.json`

+---

 ## Running tests

 * `npx cypress open` will open the cypress test runner so you can run the tests from it